Palais Lanckoroński: History

-The noble Lanckoroński family, aristocrats originally from Galicia, assembled a major art collection through the generations, including Italian Renaissance paintings as well as German, French, and Dutch pictures, antique sculptures, bronzes, glass miniatures and porcelain.
+The noble Lanckoroński family, aristocrats originally from Poland, assembled a major art collection through the generations, including Italian Renaissance paintings as well as German, French, and Dutch pictures, antique sculptures, bronzes, glass miniatures and porcelain.
 Count Karol Lanckoroński continued his family’s interest in the collection.
 He was a collector, archaeologist, art patron, author and conservator and also served as chamberlain to emperor Franz Joseph I. His additions to the collection included antique sculptures, as well as paintings by Tintoretto, Canaletto and Rembrandt.
 The art collection in the Lanckoroński Palais became one of the largest in Vienna under his stewardship.
 Frequent visitors to the palace were the artists Hans Makart, Viktor Oskar Tilgner, Arnold Böcklin, Kaspar von Zumbusch and Auguste Rodin.
 Writers and authors such as Hugo von Hofmannsthal and Rainer Maria Rilke also paid visits.
 After the end of the Austro-Hungarian Empire, the Count decided to return to Poland and began to move a large part of his collection to the family’s ancestral estate in Galicia.

 With the annexation of Austria to Nazi Germany in 1938, the Nazis confiscated the palace.
 Since the heir Count Anton Lanckoroński was a Polish citizen, he was treated under the new regulation "Regulation on treatment of assets of nationals of the former Polish State".
 The remaining art collection was confiscated in 1939 after the outbreak of war with Poland.

 Adolf Hitler decreed that all works confiscated in Austria should remain within the country, although items purchased could be exported.
 This measure was introduced as a result of the acquisition by Reichsmarschall Hermann Göring of two paintings from the Lanckoroński collection.
 Göring kept the pictures despite an order from Hitler to return them; nevertheless, the decree prevented the loss of the majority of Austria's works of art beyond its borders.

 Many art objects were brought to Schloss Hohenems in the state of Vorarlberg for safekeeping during World War II.
 Unfortunately most of the objects brought there fell victim to fire.
 Palais Lanckoroński itself was looted in the aftermath of the war and also suffered a fire.
 The palace was temporarily repaired, but then abandoned and fell into a state of disrepair.
 Financial costs for a renovation were deemed too high, so during the 1960s the palace was completely torn down, and a modern office block was built on the site for Hoffmann-La Roche.
 Today this office block serves as Austrian headquarter of Motorola.
 The surviving art collection is scattered among various museums and private collections.